alsalafiyyah/alsalafiyyah.github.io/_posts/salih-ibn-fawzan/2024/2024-07-27-the-khawarij-ideology-in-present-times.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "The ideology of the Khawarij in present times"
+title: The ideology of the Khawarij in present times
 date: 2024-07-27
-hijri: "Muharram 21, 1446"
+hijri: '1446-01-21'
-source: "al-Fatawa al-Shar'iyyah fi al-Qadhaya Al-'Asriyyah"
+source: al-Fatawa al-Shar'iyyah fi al-Qadhaya Al-'Asriyyah
-category: [fatwas,rulership,sects]
+category:
+- fatwas
+- rulership
+- sects
-tags: [salih-ibn-fawzan]
+tags:
+- salih-ibn-fawzan
-summary: "Declaring Muslims to be disbelievers, and—even worse than that—killing Muslims and attacking them.
-This is ideology of the Khawarij."
+summary: Declaring Muslims to be disbelievers, and—even worse than that—killing Muslims and attacking them.
+This is ideology of the Khawarij.
 muftis:
   shaykh:
   - name: Shaykh Salih Al-Fawzan
     url: /biography/fawzan
 ---

 ### Question: